 Noémie Aureau, both a structural engineer and an architect, develops multi-criteria approaches to architectural design, lightweight structures and building envelopes in order to create a cutting edge yet sensitive and sustainable architecture.
-For an opera project in Hanoi designed by RPBW, she explored via this approach a wide range of massing and shell options to define the best architectural proposal.
+For an opera project in Asia designed by RPBW, she explored via this approach a wide range of massing and shell options to define the best architectural proposal.

 Technical University of Munich (TUM)